Use Customer-Managed Encryption Keys (CMEK) at Rest

 • The unique Capella Google service account ID that’s associated with your organization.
 Get this account ID by making a GET - Get Cloud Accounts call to the Couchbase Capella Management API.

-Use this service account ID when adding CMEK to other GCP databases in your organization.
+Use this service account ID when adding CMEK to other GCP clusters in your organization.

 • A service account on the key with the following permissions: